-Exports of goods outside the EU are subject to VAT but are generally zero-rated.
-Imports from outside the EU are subject to VAT which is payable by the importer at the same rate as if the goods were supplied within Portugal.
+Exports of goods are subject to VAT but are generally zero rated.
+Imports are subject to VAT, which is payable by the importer at the same rate as if the goods were supplied within Portugal.
 Customs duty and excise duty may also be payable on imports.